You have been redirected to your local version of the requested page

 H2O2 35 ± 3°C 0–5

-SC2 HCl RT to 70°C 1–5
+SC2 HCl RT–70°C 1–5

-H2O2 RT to 70°C 1–10
+H2O2 RT–70°C 1–10

-An appropriate range of samples covering the process is needed to build a calibration model.
+An appropriate range of samples covering the process variation is needed to build a calibration model.
 These samples will be analyzed via NIRS and via a reference method.
 The precision of the NIRS data is directly correlated to the precision of the reference method.

-Other applications are available for the semiconductor industry like: copper, sulfuric acid, and chloride in acid copper baths, acidity in mixed acid etchants, hydrofluoric acid etch, ammonium hydroxide, and hydrochloric acid in standard clean baths.
+Other process applications are available for the semiconductor industry like: copper, sulfuric acid, and chloride in acid copper baths, acidity in mixed acid etchants, and hydrofluoric acid etch, ammonium hydroxide, and hydrochloric acid in standard clean baths.